highchair/artinruins-com/_property/humboldt-fire-station.md

 title: "Engine Company No. 21"
 slug: humboldt-fire-station
 aka: 'Humboldt Fire Station'
-date-modified: 2026-01-27 12:00
+date-modified: 2026-02-21 12:00
-update: 'Added news of a recent purchase and redevelopment agreement.'
+update: 'Added a recent photo of the property now that it has been purchased.'
+update-image: humboldt-21-jh-2026-02-01.jpg

 built: '1906'
 demolition: